-For the last two-plus years, there’s one Walt Disney World restaurant we’ve been praising more than any other.
+For the last few years, there’s one Walt Disney World restaurant we’ve been praising more than any other.
 It’s supplanted Sanaa, Skipper Canteen, Spice Road Table, Geyser Point, Three Bridges–and everywhere else–as our favorite dining sleeper spot in the parks and resorts.
+(Updated November 25, 2023.)

 On numerous occasions, we’ve highly recommended it as an alternative to ‘Ohana at the Polynesian.
 Not only because the Advance Dining Reservations are easier or the food is better or the price is lower, but for all of those reasons.
 The atmosphere isn’t as good and it doesn’t have the fan-following of ‘Ohana or nostalgia cemented over several decades, but it’s the better restaurant.